vishal-sharma117/Mobile-Sales-Dashboard-PowerBI/README.md

 # Mobile-Sales-Dashboard-PowerBI
-“Power BI Mobile Sales Dashboard analyzing brand-wise performance, customer behavior, and payment methods using CSV data.”
+“Power BI Mobile Sales Dashboard analyzing brand-wise performance, customer behavior, and payment methods using Excel data.”
 # Mobile-Sales-Dashboard-PowerBI

 ## 📌 Project Overview
-This project is a **Mobile Sales Power BI Dashboard** built using CSV data of smartphone transactions.
+This project is a **Mobile Sales Power BI Dashboard** built using Excel data of smartphone transactions.
 The dashboard provides a complete view of sales performance by **brand, city, mobile model, day, and payment method**, along with customer ratings.

 It is designed for business stakeholders to quickly understand: